aswin186/Malayalam_Handwritten_Words_Recognition/README.md

 ### Change the Directory to
 cd Malayalam_Handwritten_Words_Recognition/hcr

-### Install the required dependencies:
+### Install the required dependencies
 pip install -r requirements.txt

 ### Database Migrations
-Once dependencies are installed, apply the database migrations: python manage.py migrate
+Once dependencies are installed, apply the database migrations python manage.py migrate

 ### Running the Development Server
-To start the Django development server, run: python manage.py runserver
+To start the Django development server, run python manage.py runserver

 ### Now, you can access the project at http://127.0.0.1:8000/ in your browser.